A no-car Valparaíso day trip itinerary from Santiago with a mapped walking route, transit tips, viewpoints, seafood, and practical safety notes.

 Pack for Santiago with a one-bag layering system: Santiago-specific add-ons, how to adapt a core capsule, repeatable seasonal outfit formulas, a walking-first shoe strategy, plus toiletries, health, and tech essentials.

 All you need to know to use Santiago’s excellent metro system, compiled from local experience.
-Includes hours, fares, how to pay (including buying and reloading the bip! transit card), the best metro lines for visitors, and tips on safety, etiquette, and rush hour crowds.
+Includes hours, fares, how to pay (including contactless payment and the bip! transit card), the best metro lines for visitors, and tips on safety, etiquette, buses and transfers, and rush hour crowds.

 I built and tested this 1-day Santiago itinerary with my Santiaguino partner — an efficient route covering the city’s highlights with a map, hour-by-hour plan, transit/safety tips, and notes on each stop.
 Includes Bellavista, Plaza de Armas, museums, Santa Lucía Hill, and more.